TatersBarn/oobabot_ScarletInteractions/README.md

 # `oobabot`
+#THIS FORK IS JUST FOR TESTING SOME LIL THINGS AND IF YOU FOLLOW ANY LINKS IN THIS README MOST ARE NOT UNIQUE.
+NEARLY ALL OF THIS IS JUST COPIED FROM ANOTHER FORK

 **`oobabot`** is a Discord bot which talks to a Large Language Model AIs (like LLaMA, llama.cpp, etc...), running on just about any api-enabled backend: